marckettler/p4.marckettler.biz/README.md

 While many users can use this app currently you can only view your own teams and players.
 Team names are Unique so players must use different names for their teams.

+Sample data is loaded in the account: guest@guest.com pw: test

 Version 1.0.0

 - Demo Scorecard